All Aces: Astros get Greinke in trade with Diamondbacks

+NEW YORK — The most stunning deal done at this year’s trade deadline didn’t come together until the final 20 minutes, and the result is a starting rotation that’s sure to be long remembered.

-NEW YORK — The Houston Astros acquired ace Zack Greinke on Wednesday, adding another All-Star to a formidable rotation that already included Justin Verlander and Gerrit Cole.
+The Houston Astros acquired ace Zack Greinke on Wednesday, adding another All-Star and Cy Young Award winner to a formidable rotation that already included Justin Verlander and Gerrit Cole.

-The AL West leaders got Greinke in a startling trade with the Arizona Diamondbacks for four minor leaguers.
-It came right before the deadline to complete deals to have players eligible for the postseason.
+The AL West leaders got Greinke in a startling trade with Arizona for four minor leaguers, a deal in which the Diamondbacks agreed to pay the Astros $26 million to cover much of the roughly $76 million the pitcher is due.

+“We have two pitchers on our team, maybe more that are Hall of Fame-caliber,” Astros general manager Jeff Luhnow said.
+“And I think we have a rotation that’s set up to compete in any series against any team for the rest of this year.”

-Cole said when the players learned of the deal there was “a lot of hooting and hollering at 4:07.
-We are ecstatic.
-We’re getting a Hall of Fame pitcher, a craftsman.”
+Arizona general manager Mike Hazen said the trade was rushed into place in the final 20 minutes before the 4 p.m. deadline for trades.
+Astros players learned about the swap at 4:07 p.m. in the visiting clubhouse in Cleveland, and Cole said there was “a lot of hooting and hollering” over “getting a Hall of Fame pitcher, a craftsman.”

 Greinke pitched five innings earlier in the day at Yankee Stadium, giving up two runs to New York.
-He is 10-4 with a 2.90 ERA this season.
+He was pulled from the game during a rain delay, and manager Torey Lovullo interrupted Greinke watching video of the start so Hazen could inform him of the deal.

 The 35-year-old Greinke left the ballpark without commenting to reporters.
 The trade was officially announced after 5:30 p.m., following Arizona’s 7-5 loss.

-The Astros won the 2017 World Series and lost the 2018 ALCS to eventual champion Boston.
-They loaded up again with Greinke, getting a six-time All-Star and the 2009 AL Cy Young Award winner.
+Houston won its first World Series title in 2017 and lost the 2018 AL Championship Series to eventual champion Boston.
+The Astros loaded up again with Greinke, getting a six-time All-Star and the 2009 AL Cy Young Award winner.
+He is 10-4 with a 2.90 ERA this season.

-Before the team confirmed the deal, Astros manager AJ Hinch didn’t want to show too much excitement while knowing he was getting one of baseball’s most consistent pitchers.

-“I know he’s an Astro,” Hinch said.
-“I know he’s really good.
-I don’t know him personally, but I’m going to get to know him.
-We acquired him because of how good he is.
-Certainly we expect him to be a big part of our push to win the division and keep winning into October.
-He’s an incredible pitcher.”
+Verlander is second among active players in victories at 218 and Greinke is third at 197.
+Those two top the list among active pitchers for career wins above replacement, per Baseball-Reference.com, with Greinke at 70 and Verlander at 68.

+“If we stay healthy,” Luhnow said, “this team is as good as any team I’ve ever seen.”

 There was a palpable buzz in Houston’s clubhouse.
-Cole credited owner Jim Crane, general manager Jeff Luhnow and the front office staff for their hard work in making the trade happen.
+Colem eligible for free agency after this season. credited owner Jim Crane, Luhnow and the front office staff for their work in making the trade happen.

 “What a pickup,” Cole said.
 “They nailed it.
 They did a magnificent job.”

+Greinke’s $206.5 million, six-year contract includes a $31.5 million salary for this year — which has $10,161,290 remaining — plus $32 million in each of the next two seasons.
+His deal defers $10.5 million in 2019 salary and $11 million in each of the next two years, and Houston assumes responsibility for the deferred money being accrued starting Thursday.

-The Astros, who began the day with an eight-game division lead over Oakland, also acquired two other pitchers, getting starter Aaron Sanchez and reliever Joe Biagini from Toronto.
+The Astros, who began the day with an eight-game division lead over Oakland, also acquired two other pitchers, getting starter Aaron Sanchez and reliever Joe Biagini from Toronto, along with catcher Martin Maldonado from the Cubs.

 For Greinke, the Diamondbacks got right-handers J.B.
 Bukauskas and Corbin Martin, outfielder Seth Beer and infielder Joshua Rojas.

-For Biagini, Sanchez and minor league outfielder, the Blue Jays acquired outfielder Derek Fisher.
+For Biagini, Sanchez and minor league outfielder Cal Stevenson, the Blue Jays acquired outfielder Derek Fisher.
 The Astros also sent catcher Max Stassi to the Angels for minor league outfielders Rainier Rivas and Raider Uceta.
+Maldonado came in exchange for outfielder Tony Kemp.

 “One opportunity that I get to do is to go down to Houston and learn from guys like Justin Verlander, like Gerrit Cole, who’s had an unbelievable year.
-Like Zack Greinke who’s won a couple of Cy Youngs himself.
-The opportunity to play playoff baseball and a chance to win a ring,” he said.
-“This is why you play the game.
-To be able to have that opportunity again, I’m thrilled.”
+Like Zack Greinke,” Sanchez said.

 Biagini, 29-year-old righty, was 3-1 with one save and a 3.86 ERA in 49 games.